 Achieving asymmetrical balance takes great skill on the part of the landscape architect in Salt Lake City, UT and requires thoughtful planning and execution.

 This is when plants with identical features like color, texture, line, or form are used repeatedly throughout a landscape design.
 When done well, repetition doesn’t create monotony but a sense of rhythm, focalization, and unity in the overall design.
 Repetition is how beauty is achieved without a design looking too busy or cluttered.

 Proportion is the size of different elements of a landscape in relation to each other and the design as a whole.
 For example, a large water feature may dominate a small, private garden but would make a grand statement in a public park or city plaza.
 A large tree may tower over a small home but add balance to a tall office building.
 A small swimming pool wouldn’t make sense in the center or a large lawn but would add character to a cozy backyard area.

 Proportion is key to doing different design elements justice and placing them in areas where they’ll fit and enhance the space.

 Consider the transitions throughout the space.
 For example, there may be a flow of medium to fine textures throughout the design or shorter to taller plants.
 Some features in a landscape design may include transitions of more than one element at a time—like short, coarse, darker plants to tall, soft, brighter ones.

 Remember, the purpose of transitions is to gradually move the viewer’s eye along the path of your design in a natural way.

-Landscape Design in Salt Lake City, UT
+Expert Landscape Design in Salt Lake City, UT